 So I had the wonderful opportunity to use my school’s physics lab for whatever experiment I wanted, as long as the teacher approved and as long as it was for the purpose of a school paper.
-So, I decided to test how much stress could be tolerated by 3D Printed bars, printed with different settings (layer height, wall thickness and infill to be exact).
+So, I decided to test how much stress could be tolerated by 3D Printed PLA bars, with different settings (layer height, wall thickness and infill to be exact).

 However, the results I found were not repeatable enough or conclusive enough for me to write a school paper and lab report with, but that means that I am free to publish my results!